Why should you trust gnarly athlete mike mcknight?

-We all have our traditions, recovery protocols and long standing practices (maybe ice baths, divine intervention, massage therapy) -to help us recover between hard efforts and or races/events.
+We all have our traditions, recovery protocols and long standing practices (maybe ice baths, divine intervention, massage therapy) to help us recover between hard efforts and races.

 Today, we turn to Ultra-runner Mike McKnight to get his top 5 recovery tips.
-While Mike has completed a number of 100 mile trail races, his latest accomplishments might just blow your mind.
+While Mike has completed a number of 100-mile trail races, his latest accomplishments might just blow your mind.
 Since 2017 Mike has completed the Triple Crown of 200s… twice.
+He also just set a new Fastest Known Time (FKT) on the 485-mile-long Colorado Trail.

-To set the stage, the Triple Crown is a series of (3) 200+ mile trail races that are just three weeks apart from each other.
+For perspective, the Triple Crown is a series of three trail races over 200 miles that are just three weeks apart from each other.
 This means a Triple Crown racer only has three weeks to recover from a 200 miler before the next race.

 Two weeks after completing the Moab 240, in a brief phone call from his home, Mike shared the following with me:

-3. Keep Up on Protein and BCAAs.
 I am a firm believer that these are absolutely essential.
 In 2017 when I first ran the Triple Crown I was not using any protein or BCAA supplements.
 This year, I was able to run, work out and train in between each race allowing me to go into races feeling recovered and strong.
-I take BCAAs 2 times a day and protein 2 times a day.
+I consume BCAAs two times a day and protein two times a day.

 You’re welcome to continue to rely on divine intervention for your recovery or maybe you should consider this article as that intervention at work.